sk-stm/banana_project/Report.md

 # Learning algorithm
 The learning algorithm used was DQN (deep Q-learning with a neural network as function approximation).
 The agent act in the environment to create an understanding of what actions create the most rewards in what states.
-Therefore the agent percieves the state of the environment and acts according to a policy.
+The agent perceives the state of the environment and acts according to a policy.
 For each action it takes, it receives an reward and observes the next states it transitions to.
 Also it observes if the episode ended or not.

 Each observation (state, action, reward, next state, done) is stored in a list, the replay memory.
 Once the memory